hardikvij195/hardikvij195/README.md

 ## ★ Skills:

-✅5+ years of experience in Flutter
-✅Proficiency in Dart programming language & the foundation of Flutter ✅Developed high-quality cross-platform mobile apps for Android and iOS using Flutter.
+✅5+ years of experience in Software Development ✅Proficiency in Dart programming language & the foundation of Flutter ✅Developed high-quality cross-platform mobile apps for Android and iOS using Flutter.
 ✅Developed robust unit tests and set up CI/CD pipelines for automation.
 ✅Strong communication and problem-solving skills, effective collaboration and issue resolution.
-✅Proven track record of delivering high-quality, performance-driven mobile applications for diverse industries, from e-commerce to healthcare.
+✅Proven track record of delivering high-quality, performance-driven mobile applications for diverse industries.
-✅ Extensive knowledge of Flutter's UI toolkit, allowing me to create stunning and responsive user interfaces.
+✅Managed a team of 20+ Developers, Designers & Business Analyst ✅Experience in Giving Presentations & Demos on client calls.
+✅Demonstrated skills in analysis & shared ideas on how to grow apps.
+✅Hands on Experience with Meta & Google Ads for Apps & Websites.
+✅Direct involvement in decision making with the Managers, CEO & Founders of different companies & apps.

 ## ★ Types of Applications:

 🌟 Social Apps
 ✅ Dating
-✅ Travelling
+✅ Traveling
 ✅ Networking
 ✅ Matching
 ✅ Posting & Feed